 Mmmm, who’s up for some juicy pork chops!?
 You know, the other white meat!
 This recipe for Parmesan Pork Chops is perfect for busy weeknights or any time you need an easy dinner.

 The crispy Parmesan crust adds tons of flavor without any extra fuss.
 Perfect!

-Doesn’t it feel like we have less and less time nowadays?
-Easy meals like this make feeding my crew so much easier!
+Doesn't it feel like we have less and less time nowadays?
+Easy meals like this make feeding our crew so much easier!